 III.
+DEFINITIONS

-DEFINITIONS A. Human Trafficking
+A. Human Trafficking

 - 1. Labor Trafficking Compelling or rendering another person through force, fraud or coercion to: - a) Engage in labor or services; or - b) Recruit, entice, harbor or transport another for the purpose of engaging in labor or services. - 2.
 Sex Trafficking Advancing or profiting from prostitution by compelling another to commit a commercial sex act through force, fraud, or coercion. - 3.
-Force, Fraud, Coercion These are the three methods by which traffickers press victims into lives of servitude and/or abuse.

-a) Force -
+Sex Trafficking of a Child Force, fraud or coercion unnecessary where the underlying prostitution involved a child less than 18 years old and that child would be deemed a victim of sex trafficking even if she/he "voluntarily" agreed to the prostitution enterprise. - 4.
+Force, Fraud, Coercion These are the three methods by which traffickers press victims into lives of servitude and/or abuse. - a) Force -